siddhantgoel/beancount-dkb/README.md

 ```

 In case you prefer installing from the Github repository, please note that
-`develop` is the development branch so `stable` is what you should be installing
+`main` is the development branch so `stable` is what you should be installing
 from.

 ## Usage